-The new standard of care after pregnancy and delivery is Pelvic Floor Physical Therapy.
-To best care for your baby, plan to take care of yourself too.
-An assessment by a PT after your 6 week appointment with your Midwife or OB provides helpful information for recovery.
-During PT, you will have the chance to rehabilitate and strengthen muscles that were weakened during pregnancy and delivery.
-This specialized PT can help reduce occurrences of pelvic floor dysfunction (see my blog for more) and increase overall health.
+When it comes to your postpartum care, a pelvic health assessment can provide helpful information for recovery.
+Ideal timing for this is after your 6-week appointment with your Midwife or OB During PT, you will have the chance to rehabilitate and strengthen muscles that were weakened during pregnancy and delivery.
+This can help reduce occurrences of pelvic floor dysfunction (see my blog for more) and increase overall health.

 Use this link to find a provider near you: Visit the PT Finder here